-This little quaint village is no longer quiet – Taipa Village has grown to be a bustling hotspot.
-It’s come a long way from being a small fishing village.
-It is now a very popular tourist attraction where one might find the best Portuguese restaurants and pork chop buns.
+This little quaint village is no longer quiet and Taipa Village has grown to be a bustling hotspot.
+It’s come a long way from being a small fishing village and is now a very popular tourist attraction where one might find the best Portuguese restaurants and pork chop buns.
 There are also several buildings facades from the colonial era that have received tasteful redecorations thanks to graphic street artists.
-No one can miss the three-story yellow building covered in murals just at the entrance of Cunha-street, nor the spray-painted mural of an animated skull holding a stick of meatballs at the corner intersection of Rua do Cunha and Rua dos Clerigos near Starbucks.
+No one can miss the three-story yellow building covered in murals just at the entrance of Cunha Street, nor the spray-painted mural of an animated skull holding a stick of meatballs at the corner intersection of Rua do Cunha and Rua dos Clerigos near Starbucks.
 Our personal favorite is the face carved out on a rustic white wall along Rua dos Clerigos.
 Taking inspiration from Macau’s unique history and culture while exploring the concept of city identity, artist Alexandre Farte (aka Vhils) created this installation as an extension of his solo show for the Hong Kong Contemporary Art (HOCA) foundation.
 Too cool.

 Nam Van Lake Square

-Most locals will know the Portuguese Street as the short-cut to the Ruins of St. Paul which can be used to avoid the crowds of tourists coming from Senado Square.
-But the alley has more to offer than just a clear path to the famous landmark.
+Most locals will know the Portuguese Street as the short-cut to the Ruins of St. Paul which can be used to avoid the crowds of tourists coming from Senado Square.However, the alley has more to offer than just a clear path to the famous landmark.
 There are vibrant-colored murals painted on the walls of buildings, houses, concept cafes, restaurants, and art stores.
 Random art sculptures also decorate the sidewalks.
-It’s undeniably difficult to resist stopping by for a quick Instagram shot or two as the whole street is photogenic.
+It’s undeniably difficult to resist stopping by for a quick Instagram shot or two as the whole street is so photogenic.

 An extension of the Galaxy Macau complex, Broadway Macau is an innovative entertainment space promoting Macau’s culture by way of gastronomy, performances, and street art.
-Since it’s opening, it has worked with various artists and associations including graffiti group Gantz5 and Macau City Visual Arts Society, providing a platform for them to showcase talents and works.
+Since its opening, it has worked with various artists and associations including graffiti group Gantz5 and Macau City Visual Arts Society, providing a platform for them to showcase talents and works.
 Currently, there are 15 custom painted 3D murals done by artist Tracy Lee Stum and her team on display.